10 Types of Stethoscopes: What’s the difference?

 The bell is larger and provides sound quality that rivals the doppler.

-A cardiology stethoscope is another that looks similar to a regular stethoscope, but the difference is that the cardiology version gives you greater ability to hear high and low frequency sounds.
+A cardiology stethoscope is another that looks similar to a regular stethoscope, but the difference is that the cardiology version gives you far greater acoustic quality, and with it the ability to hear high and low frequency sounds more clearly.

 Many vets use exactly the same stethoscope as doctors with human patients, but this doesn’t have to be the case.